eazyliving/firtz/README.md

 **ATTENTION!**

-The project is below the 1.0.
-You could call it beta but that sounds weird today.
 If you want to publish a Podcast with firtz be aware.
 It's going to be painful because I don't guarantee that the handling will remain the same.
 Directory names, locations, file names, formats could be changed.
 If you're not want to try new things just wait for one or two weeks or ask me.